Azure/azure-sdk-for-python/README.rst

         :target: http://www.quantifiedcode.com/app/project/7e8a70bc3a1d445b95561f55712fee5a

-This project provides a set of Python packages that make it easy to access the Microsoft Azure components such as ServiceManagement, Storage, and ServiceBus.
+This project provides a set of Python packages that make it easy to access the Microsoft Azure components such as ServiceManagement, Storage\*, and ServiceBus.

 The SDK supports Python 2.7, 3.3, 3.4.

+\*Looking for the Azure Storage client library?
+It moved to a `new GitHub repository <https://github.com/Azure/azure-storage-python>`__

 Features